-Credit card vs. bank card
+Credit cards vs. bank cards

-If you buy some cool sneakers for $300 using your credit card, that means you just spent $300 of the bank's money.
 The reason banks are careful about giving out credit cards is that credit works on a trust system: The bank trusts you will pay back the money you spend on your card.

 What happens if I can't pay off my entire credit card bill?

 Here's the most important part of using credit right: Don't spend more than you can pay off at the end of the month.

 This seems like a no-brainer, but this happens to everyone.
 All.
 The.
 Time.

 No worries, you can just pay the minimum, right?